 A TAD BIT LONGER

 In Greek mythology, Cassandra is a beautiful daughter of King Priam of Troy.
-Apollo smitten by her beauty, gives her the gift of prophecy.
+The young god Apollo smitten by her beauty, gives her the gift of prophecy.
 Despite this gift, Cassandra does not return Apollo’s romantic feelings.
 As a result, Apollo is so angry that he ensures Cassandra’s prophecies are never believed.
 Thus, in stories, Cassandra often appears as a prophet of doom, forewarning all her warnings stay unheeded.
 Over time, Cassandra’s name has become synonymous with prophets of doom.

 Modern people have little knowledge about prophesies; we prefer statistical data and scientific simulations to map out our future.
 Those who dare to speak about prophecies are seen as mad or religious fanatics.
 That said, we fill our days with policy making.
 Whether you are a housewife/man, or a governmental senior policy maker, we run errands for the rest of the week and make plans for the next five year.
 We are very busy with forecasting and foretelling our future.
 Keeping an eye on the future is an integral part of living a well-planned life.